 Add to your Wish List.
-When you hear something you hope to buy from the iTunes Store, tap $\triangle$ , then tap Add to Wish List.
-To view your Wish List in the iTunes Store, tap Music, Movies, or TV Shows, tap $\boxtimes$ , then tap Wish List.
+When you hear something you hope to buy from the iTunes Store, tap ⊕, then tap Add to Wish List.
+To view your Wish List, tap ≡, then tap Wish List.

 Pick your favorite buttons To rearrange the buttons, tap More, then tap Edit.
 To replace an icon, drag another icon over the one you want to replace.
 Then tap Done.